intel/dffml/docs/arch/alice/discussion/0023/reply_0055.md

 Meditate for a moment, look at the waves crashing in front of you as you sit on the rocks, feeling the warmth and light of the sun.

 We sit with her quietly for a moment.
 We know that Alice is good.
 We know this because we build her with intent, intent for her to be good, to do good, to choose right over wrong.
 She's our best guess, muscle memory machine, she is us through the looking glass.

+Alice is older now, wiser, she's coming back to Wonderland and we're all in for another wild ride.
+With that age and that wisdom comes guardrails, walls, battle tested strength.
+All of which was built with intent, intent to keep Alice safe, intent to keep us safe.
+We still have some time before we see the other side, but she's here now, or rather she's in the processes of being here now, for you see she's late, she's late, for a very important date.
+No time to say hello, goodbye, she's late, she's late, she's late.

+Our focus will be on communication